 Variable delays, which may be large and irregular;

-High bit error rates;
+Intermittent transmission error rates;

 Asymmetric and simplex links.

+Disparate Data Rates

 One core element of DTN is the BP.
 BP provides end-to-end network services, operating above the data transport services provided by links or networks accessed via the CLAs, and forming a store-and-forward network.
-Key capabilities of the Bundle Protocol include:

-Ability to use physical motility for the movement of data

-Ability to move the responsibility for error control from one node to another

-Ability to cope with intermittent connectivity, including cases where the sender and receiver are not concurrently present in the network

-Ability to take advantage of scheduled, predicted, and opportunistic connectivity, whether bidirectional or unidirectional, in addition to continuous connectivity

-Ability to use available bandwidth for a wide variety of services and functions

-Late binding of overlay network endpoint identifiers to underlying constituent network addresses

-Reference [1] contains descriptions of these capabilities and rationale for the DTN architecture.

 BP uses underlying “native” transport and/or network protocols for communications within a given constituent network.
 The layer at which those underlying protocols lie is known as the “convergence layer”.
 The interface between the BP layer and the convergence layer is known as the “convergence layer adapter”.
 This concept is illustrated in Figure 2-1.
 PDUs traveling from the application and bundle layer encounter a CLA, which is responsible for sending (and receiving) bundles according to the “native” protocol that the convergence layer uses underneath it (as interpreted in a standard OSI model with BP additions).
 Typically, a specific CLA is created for each unique “native” protocol.
 The CLA on the left, for example, could represent an adapter specific to a TCP network.
 The CLA on the right (CL B) could represent an interface to the Licklider Transmission Protocol (LTP), with “Link B1” representing LTP running over a CCSDS Data Link Layer protocol.
 Alternatively, BP can be used to support a connection between two separate internets e.g. an on-orbit internet and a ground internet, terrestrial or otherwise.

 Figure 2.1: Bundle Protocol End-to-End Delivery Service